How a Marble Led to My Deviated Septum

 My parents built their dream house.

-A smaller home in the woods.
+A home in the woods.
 Surrounded by trails and bulrushes – and black bears.

 Which means they sold their house and acreage on Highway 68.
 The acreage even had its own business name, “Karatchuk Acres.”